Overview of a Pull

 Member dogs earn points based on their completion position and the number of dogs they beat.
 Their five best pulls are used in the total points for the season.
 They compete only within their weight class, and only within their region.
 Snow and wheeled competition are kept separate.
 At the end of the season, we hold National Championships and all first, second and third place dogs are invited.

-We also have three levels of "Working Dog" certificates that a dog can earn for pulling certain percentages of their weight.
+We also have three levels of "Working Dog" Title Certificates that a dog can earn for pulling certain percentages of their weight.
 Many breed organizations accept IWPA Weight Pulls as legs toward for their own titles, as well.

-We have twelve regions across the country, some with no activity (1 and 12 last year).
+We have twelve regions across North America, some with no activity (1 and 12 last year).
 We have yet to see any involvement outside of North America.
 A region can cover a large area.
-Following is a list of regions accompanied with a map.
+Following is a list of regions accompanied with a map, and a contact phone number & email link where applicable.

 - Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania,